 - Do you have a large international customer base?

 Where you ship to and from are two of the most important aspects that should inform your fulfilment strategy.
 Customers want ecommerce delivery to be quick and without a high price tag – so make sure you can deliver on customer expectations, try to minimise the number of shipping zones your average package travels.
 This can reduce shipping costs and times, leading to happier customers.

-For example, the chart below demonstrates how splitting inventory between 3 fulfilment centres (rather than using just one) can actually lower a brand’s average shipping zone, which optimises for speed and cost.
+For example, the chart below demonstrates how splitting inventory between 3 fulfilment centers (rather than using just one) can actually lower a brand’s average shipping zone, which optimizes for speed and cost.

 If your brand ships outside of the US, it’s even more important to master your fulfilment strategy.
 Shipping internationally can be extremely expensive and time-consuming – not to mention complicated, as there are additional duties, tariffs, and taxes that your brand must navigate.

-Storing stock and fulfiling orders locally within the countries you sell in can help minimise cross-border complexities, cut costs,and improve shipping times.
+Storing stock and fulfilling orders locally within the countries you sell in can help minimise cross-border complexities, cut costs,and improve shipping times.

 4. Customisation needs

 - Is customisation a key selling point of your brand?

 If you sell items that are custom-made, specially gift wrapped, or extremely fragile, you may want to choose a more hands-on approach to your entire supply chain.